A/B Testing for E-Commerce Fashion Brand

 - Test Campaign: The test campaign experimented with video ads showcasing short fashion shows and styling tips from influencers.

-Primary Objective: Determine if there is a significant difference in the number of purchases between different campaigns.
+- No. of Purchases: determine if there is a significant difference in the number of purchases between different campaigns.

-Summary of Findings
+Detailed Summary of Findings

 From Visualizations